Coaching Staff

 A native of Pittsburgh, PA, Jordan played his junior hockey for the Columbus Crush and has playing experience at both the Junior A and Junior B levels.

-He resides in Dublin and has three children (Mark, Ellie and Zoahelen).
+He resides in Dublin and has four children (Mark, Ellie, Zoahelen and Sloan).

 Kerry Bowman